The Town (2010 film): Home media

 The film was released on Blu-ray Disc and DVD on December 17, 2010.
 Both versions include special features and an audio commentary including a look at Affleck as a director and actor.
 The extended/unrated version is a Blu-ray/DVD/Digital Copy bundle which includes 28 minutes of additional footage, taking the runtime to over 153 minutes.

 On March 6, 2011, the three-disc The Town: Ultimate Collector's Edition DVD/Blu-ray set was released.
 This set includes the previously released theatrical and extended cut Blu-ray disc as well as a second Blu-ray disc and a DVD which feature a new extended cut with an alternate, darker ending.

+On December 6, 2016, the film was released on 4K UHD Blu-ray with the theatrical cut.

 2012 re-release

 On February 5, 2012, to promote the upcoming The Town: Ultimate Collector's Edition set, the AMC Loews Boston Common theater hosted an "exclusive engagement" of The Town (Take 2), wherein three showings of the film were shown with the alternate ending featured in the new home media release.
 Immediately preceding each screening, a vice president from Warner Bros.
 Home Entertainment thanked all those in attendance, including Titus Welliver (Dino Ciampa), Dennis McLaughlin (Rusty), and Affleck's mother, for coming out and supporting director Affleck's "preferred" version of the film, leading to a short, prerecorded introduction by Affleck himself.
 Earlier that day, the intersection of Tremont and Avery streets was temporarily renamed "The Town Take 2 Place" in a small ceremony, attended by Welliver and Boston city officials.